 The Philosophy Curriculum will continue to teach pupils to use a range of age appropriate language in order to have a debate and reason their ideas with others.

 Visits and Visitors

-As the weather cools down the children will all need appropriate coats and foot wear to enable them to work outdoors comfortably.
+As the weather is quite challenging during this term, the children will all need appropriate coats and foot wear to enable them to work outdoors comfortably.
 Please ensure ALL clothing is named to make sure it finds its way back to the rightful owner.
 We will continue to work outside for 50% of the day.

 PE will be on a Monday and will be led by a professional coach.
 Please ensure that PE kits are in school all week in case of any extra activities.
-Our focus this term is football.
+Our focus this term is hand/eye co-ordination.

 How Can you Help?